-Article written by Ana Beltschewa
+By Ana Beltschewa

 All the little storylines and the backgrounds of most of the characters are pulled from real situations […] Emotionally, I completely identify with a lot of the main characters in the movie, and what they’re going through.
 They’re all dealing with questions I dealt with while I was working at that place, and still continue to deal with and work through.
 Destin Cretton – The Dissolve 23/08/2013

 Things at the home start to intensify when talented but troubled wordsmith Marcus (Keith Stanfield) is preparing to leave after his imminent 18th birthday and new arrival16–year-old Jayden (Kaitlyn Dever) is reluctantly becoming part of the community.
-All this happens at a time when Grace, faced with an unwanted pregnancy, is forced to confront and share her inner demons with bighearted colleague and boyfriend Mason (John Gallagher Jr.) who wants nothing more than to be supportive of the girlfriend he so clearly adores.
+All this happens at a time when Grace, faced with an unwanted pregnancy, is forced to confront and share her inner demons with a bighearted colleague and boyfriend Mason (John Gallagher Jr.) who wants nothing more than to be supportive of the girlfriend he so clearly adores.
 When Jayden confides in Grace about her abusive father she is slowly able to work through her own troubled past and start a new life with Mason.

 Short Term 12 is a two-way coming-of-age drama, on one hand showing what it is like to spend “the best years of your life” stashed away in a place ruled by drama as much as by boredom and on the other hand portraying the people, who once having escaped the very same place, are trying to make a difference.

 It offers an idea of how to navigate a world where stable relationships aren’t a given.
 When Mason gives a tear-jerking speech at his foster-parents 30th wedding anniversary we are left to believe that blood isn’t necessarily thicker than water.
-Not to say that the yearning for a conventional family doesn’t exists; in the end Short Term 12 is also a love story about Grace’s struggle to trust her partner despite having lived through a childhood that tells her not to.
+Not to say that the yearning for a conventional family doesn’t exist; in the end Short Term 12 is also a love story about Grace’s struggle to trust her partner despite having lived through a childhood that tells her not to.

-Like the kids Grace is taking care of, she has had a difficult childhood.
+Like the kids, Grace is taking care of, she has had a difficult childhood.
 Sexually abused by her father and neglected by her promiscuous mother she turned to self-harm and still struggles to have a healthy intimate relationship with her boyfriend.
-Because of her past she feels protective of the home children and would do anything to keep them safe.
+Because of her past, she feels protective of the home children and would do anything to keep them safe.

 Mason is the positive force of the story, never short of an amusing anecdote.
 His warm-hearted, calm nature can be directly attributed to his loving upbringing.
 Although a foster child himself he was lucky enough to find two people he is happy to call mum and dad.
 He is devoted to Grace and wants nothing more than to support her and give her the family she never had.